anarthal/blog/_posts/2020-07-08-logistic-regression.md

 ### Example: the board game model

 Let's use `sklearn` Python library to train a logistic regression model for our board game problem.
-[This Kaggle kernel](https://www.kaggle.com/anarthal/board-game-logistic-regression) has the complete code listing, together with some exploratory data analysis.
-We will show here the most relevant parts for our task.
 First of all, some imports:

 ```py
 from sklearn.linear_model import LogisticRegression